Jump-start your training as an actor with our practical course for 17-20 year oldsCourse dates:

 As a Questors student you enjoy all the

 facilities and benefits of membership of The Questors, including free

 tickets to all productions year-round (except the Christmas panto and visiting companies).

 Why take this course at The Questors?

 The Questors is not just a training academy but a fully-operational theatre complex, which produces and performs plays nearly every week of the year.
-Whilst studying you’ll be exposed to the casts and crews of different productions and get opportunities to work backstage on live productions.
+Whilst studying you’ll be exposed to the casts and crews of different productions and get opportunities to work backstage on productions.

 Through the year we organise theatre trips together, plus you’ll also get to meet and socialise with other students taking advanced acting courses at our academy.